EithonNetwork/EithonBungee/README.md

 ## Release history

+### 1.3.2 (2016-05-15)

+* BUG: There were double quit messages on the server you quit from.

 ### 1.3.1 (2016-05-15)

-* BUG: There were double join messages on the server you join.
+* BUG: There were double join messages on the server you joined.
 * BUG: When you left the current server for another server, the original server lost track of you.

 ### 1.3 (2016-05-14)